AsamShivaKumar/nftMarketPlace/README.md

 ERC721 Token Standard has been used to write the smart-contract for nfts using openzeppelin.
 Here is the flow of nft token creation process -
 ![flow](https://github.com/AsamShivaKumar/nftMarketPlace/blob/main/pics/flow2.png)

+mongoDB has been used to save details about the user - (name & wallet address) and token data

+Backend API endpoints -

+POST /user - *checks if a user with the given wallet address exists nad returns username if found* POST /changeUserName - *changes the username with the given walletaddress* POST /newToken - *creates a new token(nft)*
+POST /token - *fetches the data(number of likes,number of views) of the token with gievn tokenId* POST /increaseLikes - *increases/decreases number of likes of a token based on whether the user has liked it or not* POST /increaseViews - *increases views of a token*